nodesmith/aion-wiki/Aion-Owner's-Manual.md

 To report any issues after running and using the Aion Kernel, please find the following resources:

-* Github (https://github.com/aionnetwork): you can log tickets and report bugs/issues on the AionNetwork Github page.
+* [GitHub](https://github.com/aionnetwork): you can log tickets and report bugs/issues on the AionNetwork Github page.

-* Forum (https://forum.aion.network/): check out our forum to chat with the Aion community and moderators to stay up to date with latest updates, issues, resolutions and discussions.
+* [Forum](https://forum.aion.network/): check out our forum to chat with the Aion community and moderators to stay up to date with latest updates, issues, resolutions and discussions.

-* Email us at support@aion.network for any specific questions
+* Email us at [support@aion.network](support@aion.network) for any specific questions

 ## FAQs

 **General**

 * Where do I start?

-Go to our releases page to download the latest binary and then go to the Getting Started section to set up your Aion node.
+Go to our [releases](https://github.com/aionnetwork/aion/releases) page to download the latest binary and then go to the [Getting Started](#getting-started) section to set up your Aion node.

 * How can I help?

-You can directly contribute to Aion during our testnet phase by running a node during our testnet phase.
+You can directly contribute to Aion by becoming a core contributor, system tester, dApp developer, tools developer, or even a researcher.
 We encourage all users to actively participate in the various error handling channels we have available to help us fix any issues.
 Additionally, there will be many other areas community members can contribute to the project in the near future; from content translations, posting feature reviews/requests, reinforcing community engagement, to ‘retweets’, writing blog posts, and industry analysis.

 * How do I find the latest version and how often does it get updated?

-Each week, the latest version of the binary will be sent out via the support email to the signed-up users.
+The latest version of the binary will be available at Aion's [releases](https://github.com/aionnetwork/aion/releases) page.

 * Can I run this on a virtual machine, raspberry pi, vagrant box?